ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 `main-infrastructure`.

-The `create-backend` directory contains the Terraform code that is used to provision the S3 bucket and DynamoDB table that are used to store the Terraform state and lock the state respectively.
+The `create-backend` directory contains the Terraform code that is used to provision the S3 bucket and DynamoDB table that is used to store the Terraform state and lock the state respectively.

 The `main-infrastructure` directory contains the Terraform code that is used to provision the main infrastructure of the Sample Application, such as the VPC, subnets, security groups, and other resources that are required to host the